APACTestDrive/CloudNative_AppDev/CICDlab.md

 ### **STEP 7.2**: Setup The Storage For Importing a Project Archive

+You should have an empty project after the project creation completes.
+We now need to populate the project with data such as source code and build configurations.
 A previously configured CafeSupremo project was exported as an archive.
 This contains the Git repositories for the source code, mock issues and agile boards to illustrate a working project.
+We will now import this archive and configure the build pipelines.

-Before you can upload the project archive, you must first configure storage to upload the project archive to.
+Before you can upload the project archive, you must first configure a storage to upload the project archive to.
+This is a storage that can be accessed by the Developer Cloud Service.

 **NOTE :** You can download the project archive from here.

 - In another browser tab or window, open Oracle Cloud Dashboard

-- In the **Storage Classic** tile, click the hamburger icon, and select **View Details**
+- On the dashboard click the hamburger icon on the **Storage Classic** tile, and select **View Details**

   ![](images/82.png)